civican/legisinfo/42-1/bills/C-21/bill_text.md

 ### Section 159

-  ****(1)**** Every person commits an offence who smuggles or attempts to smuggle into Canada, whether clandestinely or not, any goods **that are** subject to duties, or any goods the importation of which is prohibited, controlled or regulated **under** this or any other Act of Parliament.
+  **(1)** Every person commits an offence who smuggles or attempts to smuggle into Canada, whether clandestinely or not, any goods that are subject to duties, or any goods the importation of which is prohibited, controlled or regulated under this or any other Act of Parliament.

   **(2)** Every person commits an offence who smuggles or attempts to smuggle out of Canada, whether clandestinely or not, any goods that are subject to duties, or any goods the exportation of which is prohibited, controlled or regulated under this or any other Act of Parliament.

-> **Explanatory Note**:
-> Existing text of section 159:
-> *Existing Text*:
-> > Every person commits an offence who smuggles or attempts to smuggle into Canada, whether clandestinely or not, any goods subject to duties, or any goods the importation of which is prohibited, controlled or regulated by or pursuant to this or any other Act of Parliament.

 ### Section 8